top of page

 Fixed-line connectivity options :

 Fibre To The Premises (FTTP) – this is a full fibre solution, capable of delivering download speeds of up to 1000Mbps (1 Gigabit) and upload speeds of 100Mbps.
-Fibre is used all the way from the Telephone Exchange to your business premises or home office and is usually delivered using underground cables.
-Ultrafast Full Fibre delivers better performance, impressive speeds and fewer drop-outs with fibre connected to straight to your home.
+Fibre is used all the way from the Telephone Exchange to your business premises or home office.
+Ultrafast Full Fibre delivers better performance, impressive speeds and fewer drop-outs with fibre connected straight to your home.

 Fibre optic cables, according to Openreach, are powerful and resilient, so you can always rely on being connected.
 But can you?
 Or what if you happen to be in an area where fixed-line access is limited and fibre to the premises (FTTP) is never going to turn up?